nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Transaction
 Transaction is the basic object created and signed by users to interact with distributed ledger.
 Transactions update ledger state at users requests.
 A CKB transaction destroys some outputs created in previous transactions and creates some new outputs.
-We call the transaction output a cell in CKB.
+We call the transaction output a Cell in CKB.

 #### See Also
 - [Blockchain](#blockchain)